-Subprograms in packages for general usage (more than one model) shall be verified for all possible boundary conditions and singularities.
-This shall include unknown and not initialised values, as well as ascending, descending and invalid ranges, and null arrays.
+In addition, subprograms placed in packages shall be verified for all possible boundary conditions and singularities.
+This shall include unknown and not initialized values, as well as ascending, descending and invalid ranges, and null arrays.
 Each such package (except IEEE approved packages) shall be fully verified by its corresponding separate testbench.
-The same applies for parameterizable design units.

-The verification results shall be presented in a verification compliance matrix for each VHDL model and package, clearly describing each test and its extent, when, how and by whom it was performed and the result.
-In addition, any discrepancies from the specifications shall be clearly identified.
+The results shall be presented in a verification compliance matrix for each VHDL model and package, clearly describing each test and its extent, when, how and by whom it was performed and the result.
+Each separate test shall be presented together with the date of verification and a signature.
+In addition, the results shall be summarised for each model, clearly identifying any discrepancies from the specifications, including agreed differences.

-2.14 File organisation

-During the development of a model it is recommended to use separate files for each design unit.
-In cases where the entity declaration is minimal, such as in testbenches, it can be practical to pair associated design units (entity with corresponding architecture, package declaration with corresponding package body).
-The same could apply where it is desired to reduce the number of files during the development, and there is little analysis and simulation penalty for keeping design units in pairs.
+2.14 Format of deliverable items

+All models and packages shall be delivered with their respective testbench(es) in electronic format, using the two organisations specified below (both shall be delivered):
-After a model development has been completed it can be beneficial to use a single file for all design units in a design library.
-Typical cases are for model distribution, long term storage, and in case of model maintenance with few changes over a long time period.
-In this case there would be one file for the model design library, and one file for the testbench design library.
-Each such file should contain all design units of the respective design library, as specified in section 2.11, in a correct compilation order as follows:

-- Top-level entity;

-- All packages;

-- Remaining entities and architectures in pairs;

-- The top-level architecture.
+- Using separate files for each design unit or design unit pair (entity with corresponding architecture, or package declaration with corresponding package body).
+All design units shall be delivered, except from design library Std.
+Note that this includes the IEEE.Std_Logic_1164 package and other common packages, if any; - Using one file for the model design library, and one file for the testbench design library.
+Each file shall contain all design units of the respective design library, as specified in section 2.11, in the following order: - Top-level entity; - All packages; - Remaining entities and architectures combined in pairs; - The top-level architecture.

-The headers of each design unit shall be included in the file.
-The header of the entire file could be derived from the header of the top-level entity.
+The headers of each design unit (pair) shall be included in the file.
+For a model, the header of the file could be derived from the header of the top-level entity.